 that rarely visited relic of his long-

-But beyond this, spreading outwards from the safe cocoon of this normal and frustrating life that Keith shared with somebody he was on the point of losing, there lurked a swarm of events waiting to unfold around the broken corpse lying on a bloodied patch of tarmac far behind him.
+But beyond this, spreading outwards from the safe cocoon of this normal and frustrating life that Keith shared with somebody he felt he was on the point of losing, there lurked a swarm of events waiting to unfold around the broken corpse lying on a bloodied patch of tarmac far behind him.

 © Copyright Paul David Holland 2017